sasajo/polyapi-java/README.md

 - **host (required):** The host where the Poly API instance is hosted.
 - **port:** The port that the Poly API instance is listening to.
 Default value is 443.
 - **apiKey (required):** The API key required to authenticate to Poly.
+- **overwrite:** Flag indicating that the generated files will overwrite any existing files.
+Default value is false.

 <a name="project-usage"></a>
 ## Usage